jaimeenahn/ethnic_bias/README.md

 ### Evaluation Script

-If you have any custom model trained for this task, you should the path to the trained model as argument.
+If you have any custom model trained for this task, you should the path to the trained model as argument (endswith `.pt`).
 Unless, the code will load pretrained model from the transformers hub.

 ```python
 export LANG=de